 Expungement removes the charge and conviction from the person’s criminal record.
 However, the duty to register as a sex offender remains.
 A certificate of rehabilitation relieves the person of the duty to register.
-In addition, the governor can issue a pardon for type of sexual offense that would completely clear the offense, and connected obligations, from the person’s record.
+In addition, the governor can issue a pardon for the type of sexual offense that would completely clear the offense, and connect obligations, from the person’s record.

 All criminal cases require and deserve a strong defense to protect the defendant’s rights and to lessen the potential consequences.
-Manshoory Law Group, APC represents clients in criminal matters throughout Los Angeles and will be there to walk you through the confusing and intimidating criminal process.
+Criminal defense attorneys at Manshoory Law Group, APC represents clients in criminal matters throughout Los Angeles and will be there to walk you through the confusing and intimidating criminal process.

 Attorneys are available 24/7.
 Contact us today for a free consultation.

 - California ‘Three Strikes’ Law: How Does CA’s 3 Strikes Law Work? - November 15, 2023